Maze Ransomware Group Publicly Releases Stolen Data

 Refocus cybersecurity on detection and prevention

-The uptick in ransomware over the past year is disconcerting in itself but becomes alarming with added data stealing and shaming.
+The uptick in ransomware is disconcerting in itself but becomes alarming with added data stealing and shaming.

 Healthcare organizations must be more transparent about breaches, unlike MDLabs, and work further at HIPAA compliancy.